drodriguezSRL/ORBSLAM3_implementation/README.md

 docker run -it -v $PWD/source:/my_source_code image-name # my_source_code is how the directory source will be named inside the docker image (the copy of the folder will be renamed as my_source_code)

 ```
+## Phase 2: Automate dataset download
+I'm going to write a bash script to download the `EuRoC MH_01_easy`dataset, unzip it, and detect and fix all corrupted images.

+- [ ] Create the download_euroc_mh01.sh file